In shadow of coronavirus, Muslims face a Ramadan like never before

+Mohamed Aslam, an engineer from India who lives in a three-bedroom apartment in downtown Abu Dhabi with 14 others is unemployed because of the coronavirus.
+With his apartment building under quarantine after a resident tested positive, he has been relying on charity for food.
+The United Arab Emirates launched a campaign on Sunday to provide 10 million meals or food parcels to communities hit by the outbreak in the country.

-In Senegal, the plan is to continue charity albeit in a limited way.
-In the beachside capital of Dakar, charities that characteristically hand out "Ndogou", baguettes slathered with chocolate spread, cakes, dates, sugar and milk to those in need, will distribute them to Koranic schools rather than on the street.
-Meanwhile in Indonesia, the world’s largest Muslim-majority country, some people will be meeting loved ones remotely this year.
+In Senegal, the plan is to continue charity in a limited way.
+In the capital Dakar, charities that characteristically hand out "Ndogou", baguettes slathered with chocolate spread, cakes, dates, sugar and milk to those in need, will distribute them to Koranic schools rather than on the street.
+In Indonesia, the world's largest Muslim-majority country, some people will be meeting loved ones remotely this year.

-Prabowo, who goes by one name, said he will host Eid al-Fitr, the celebration at the end of the fasting month, via the online meeting site Zoom instead of flying home.
+Prabowo, who goes by one name, plans to host Eid al-Fitr, the celebration at the end of the fasting month, via the online meeting site Zoom instead of flying home.
 "I worry about the coronavirus," he said.
 "But all kinds of togetherness will be missed.
-No iftar together, no praying together at the mosque, and not even gossiping with friends.”
+No iftar together, no praying together at the mosque, and not even gossiping with friends."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)